MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 In an environment, when consumption exceeds available credits, the environment is in overage and some features are progressively blocked.
 Purchase of new credits and/or reassignment needs to happen.
 To learn more, go to [Overage](#overage) in this article.

 AI Builder credits can also come from AI Builder trial.
-In that case, they're linked to the user and don't need to be allocated.
+In that case, they link to the user and don't need to be allocated.
 To learn more, go to [AI Builder trial](ai-builder-trials.md).

 ## Get entitlement to AI Builder credits